Aviation Guru Allan Shapiro is Dead at 80

 R&B Chairman Craig Toder termed Shapiro "a fixture in the industry."

-In moderating a 2014 American Association of Airport Executives conference panel, Shapiro offerred insights to attendees on how U.S. non-hub airports increasingly were turning to non-aeronautical budget enhancers as they faced uncertainty in shaping long-term capital plans, according to a June 2014 ENR report.
+In moderating a 2014 American Association of Airport Executives conference panel, Shapiro offered insights to attendees on how U.S. non-hub airports increasingly were turning to non-aeronautical budget enhancers as they faced uncertainty in shaping long-term capital plans, according to a June 2014 ENR report.

 Mario Rodriguez, executive director of the Indianapolis Airport Authority, says Shapiro "made our airport industry better, and he did this not only with his expertise but also with his charm and humor."